yuansliu/bfMEM/README.md

 Submitted

 ## Citation
-Yuansheng Liu, Leo Yu Zhang, Jinyan Li; Fast detection of maximal exact matches via fixed sampling of query k-mers and Bloom filtering of index k-mers.
+Yuansheng Liu, Leo Yu Zhang, Jinyan Li.
+Fast detection of maximal exact matches via fixed sampling of query k-mers and Bloom filtering of index k-mers.
 2019.

 ## Contacts
 If any bugs during you run our code, please email to <yyuanshengliu@gmail.com>